CSCfi/open-source-policy/README.md

 For the actual policy, see POLICY.md

-For license of the policy text, see LICENSE.md
+The policy is licensed under the terms of CC-BY 4.0.
+For full license text, see LICENSE.txt